Perfect. Easy. Blackberry jelly.

 Around here, the birds plant the blackberry canes.
 I’ll explain.

 Birds love blackberries.
 They eat the berries from surrounding farms.
-Then they come sit in trees at our place.
-I don’t know if the birds prefer the trees along the woodline, or if the woodline is the only place that provides enough sun for the berries to thrive, or both……. but all our berries grow along the woods.
+Then they come to sit in trees at our place.
+I don’t know if the birds prefer the trees along the woodline, or if the woodline is the only place that provides enough sun for the berries to thrive or both……. but all our berries grow along the woods.

 We walk the woodline around our home and fields picking berries on the way.